 \section{Discussion and Conclusions}

 This study presents the first search for pulsar-bound exotrojans.
 Trojans in general are difficult to detect through methods that rely exclusively on the reflex motion of their host star because these effects are degenerate with those of the dominant co-orbital.
-Therefore, standard pulsar exoplanet searches are blind to co-orbital bodies.
+Therefore, standard pulsar exoplanet searches cannot probe for co-orbital bodies.
 Trojans instead require explicit searches, due to their unique, subtle effects on the pulse times of arrival.
-A librating Trojan detection would improve constraints placed on the dominant companion mass and orbital inclination, giving good motivation for targeted Trojan searches.
+A librating Trojan detection would improve constraints placed on the secondary mass and orbital inclination, giving good motivation for targeted Trojan searches.

 We used two distinct methods to place upper mass limits on Trojans in eight pulsar binary systems.
-One method combines radio pulsar timing with optical-band light curves in order to determine the difference in location between the fictitious combined companion and the actual dominant companion.
+One method combines radio pulsar timing with optical-band light curves in order to determine the difference in location between the fictitious combined companion and the actual companion.
 Upon finding no significant difference, we concluded that the mass difference between the triangular Lagrange points can be no more than 8\,M$_{\rm J}$ in the PSR~J1641+8049 system.
 Our use of this method reaffirms the symmetry of black widow heating models.
-The other method requires no optical data but instead relies on the Trojan and dominant companion librating with respect to their stable configuration.
+The other method requires no optical data but instead relies on the Trojan and secondary librating with respect to their stable configuration.
 Despite the highly precise pulse times of arrival in the NG15yr narrowband dataset, we find only weak evidence of librations in only two of the eight NG15yr systems studied here.
 We place $\sim 1 \,\rm{M}_\oplus$ upper limits on the eight NG15yr systems assuming some properties of the pulsar population as well the hypothetical pulsar Trojan population (see Appendix~\ref{app:upper_limits}).